MicrosoftDocs/well-architected/well-architected/architect-role/architecture-design-specification.md

 ## Consistency

-Create and wse a template to document your workload's various specifications.
-Consistency helps stakeholders and responsible parties when reviewing and approving specifications.
+Use a template to document your workload's various specifications.
+Consistency helps stakeholders, responsible parties, and implementation teams when the specification is being read.

 Ensure specs have key metadata fields such as:

-- **State**: A status as Draft, In review, and Approved so individuals not familar with the current state of development knows which drafts are still open for negotiation and influence and which have already been signed off on.
+- **State**: A status as *Draft*, *In review*, and *Approved*.
 - **Work item link**: A link to the primary work item in the team's backlog.
+- **Key cross links**: Links to related specifications or other documentation that supports the specification.
-- **Key individuals**: A place to list the names of people involved in this, such as the business analyist, a business partner, the technical lead, and the product owner or lead that signed off on the specification.
+- **Key individuals**: A place to list the names of key decision makers involved.
+This list might include roles like: business analyst, business partner, technical lead, and the product owner or lead that signed off on the specification.

 ## Next steps